Nonlinear mechanism of the self-sustaining process in the buffer and logarithmic layer of wall-bounded flows: Methods

 \section{Methods}

 In the following, we consider a turbulent flow between two parallel walls.
 The streamwise, wall-normal and spanwise directions are denoted by $x$, $y$, and $z$, respectively.
-The flow velocities in the corresponding directions are given by $u$, $v$, and $w$.
-The streamwise and spanwise directions are considered to be periodic.
+The streamwise and spanwise directions are periodic.
+The flow velocities in the corresponding directions are given by $\bar{U}$, $\bar{V}$, and $\bar{W}$.
+We define two decompositions of the flow velocities $\bar{U} = U + u = \bar{u} + u'$, where $U$ is the velocity averaged over the homogeneous directions and time and $\bar{u}$ is the velocity averaged over the homogeneous directions only (analogously defined for $\bar{V}$ and $\bar{W}$).
 The flow is characterised by the friction Reynolds number $\Rey_\tau = \delta u_\tau/\nu$, where $\delta$ is the half channel height, $u_\tau$ is the friction velocity, and $\nu$ is the kinematic viscosity.